 We facilitated the returning of teen mothers to school and in gaining a sustainable source of income through savings and loans schemes and business training.

 According to UNICEF (2017), 38% of girls under 18 in Sierra Leone have given birth.
 In Street Child's research, 74% of girls we spoke to ranked pregnancy as one of the top five barriers to education.
 After Ebola, the situation has worsened as teenage mothers are subject to higher levels of poverty.

-Street Child's aims to help teen mothers back into education by: helping identify extended family members to help with mother and baby's upbringing, providing food packages, a business grant and training to create a sustainable income and a school package to help her re-enter education and we will provide ongoing counselling to teen mothers and their families.
+Street Child helped teen mothers back into education by identifying extended family members to help with the baby's upbringing, providing food packages, providing business grants and training so mothers can create a sustainable income and providing a school package to help mothers re-enter education.
+Ongoing counselling to help overcome stigma was provided.

-This support will allow the girls to return to school and finish their educational journey whilst also allowing their families to establish a small business.
-UNICEF research shows that even a single year of secondary education has the potential to increase a girl's future earnings by up to 25%.
-Investment in girls' education also has a multiplier effect: educated girls benefit from better family planning and have healthier children who are more likely to remain in education themselves.
+The girls returned to school and finished their educational journeys whilst also establishing a small business.
+This will have long-term benefits: UNICEF's (2017) research shows that even a single year of secondary education has the potential to increase a girl's future earnings by up to 25%.
+Investment in girls' education also has a multiplier effect - educated girls are more likely to benefit from better family planning and have healthier children who also remain in education.